projectcalico/netmodules-plugin/docs/deploying.md

-# Deploying a Mesos Cluster with Calico.
+# Deploying a Dockerized Mesos Cluster with Calico.

 In these instructions, we will run all cluster services as [Docker][docker] containers.
 This speeds deployment and will prevent pesky issues like incompatible dependencies.
 The services we will need are